zkhundkar/ConnectIntensive/README.md

 #### Other online lectures on the web ####

 - General Machine Learning
     - [Nando de Freitas, Oxford University](https://www.cs.ox.ac.uk/people/nando.defreitas/machinelearning/) The link is to a website for a class on Machine Learning (including deep learning) taught by Nando de Freitas.
 There are slides, and links to YouTube videos.
-The videos are full-length ($ \approx $ 1 hr) and there are many of them, so not a quick introduction.
+The videos are full-length (ca. 1 hr) and there are many of them, so not a quick introduction.
 If you have the time, could help cement some of the concepts you are learning in the ML ND.

 - Deep Learning
     - [Fei-Fei-Li, Stanford University](https://www.youtube.com/watch?v=g-PvXUjD6qg&list=PLlJy-eBtNFt6EuMxFYRiNRS07MCWN5UIA)
     The link is to the first video lecture; there are quite  a few more.
 This is a class on using Deep Learning for Image Recognition (CS231n).
-The schedule for the course (Winter 2016. so almost a year ago) is [here](http://cs231n.stanford.edu/syllabus.html)
+The schedule for the course (Winter 2016. so a bit dated, but excellent content) is [here](http://cs231n.stanford.edu/syllabus.html)

 - Reinforcement Learning
     - [David Silver, Oxford University](https://www.youtube.com/watch?v=2pWv7GOvuf0&index=1&list=PLMZdRRhAoLnKFxZlmFoFp0uHVvN2PSE9T)